GEO4014 – Basin Analysis - Scientific Writing, Presentation and Field Course

 - 5 credits overlap with GEO4012 – Scientific Writing and Presentation.

-- 5 credits overlap with GEO4011 – Field Course in Basin Analysis.
+- 5 credits overlap with GEO4011 – Field Course in Basin Analysis (discontinued).

 - 5 credits overlap with GEO4013 – Field excursion in Physical Geography and Hydrology (discontinued).

-The course will culminate in a field trip of c.
-8-13 days, where principles of the prerequisite courses will be demonstrated with real-life examples, and the participants will collect, analyze, and present their own data and discuss the context in which it can be understood and applied.
+The course will culminate in an obligatory field trip of c.
+1-2 weeks with accommodation, where principles of the prerequisite courses will be demonstrated with real-life examples, and the participants will collect, analyze, and present their own data and discuss the context in which it can be understood and applied.
+From the field trip, a written report/field book shall be submitted that counts towards the final grade.

 Attendance at the first lecture is compulsory.
 Students who fail to meet are considered to have withdrawn from the course unless they have previously given notice to the Student administration (firstname.lastname@example.org).